 Released on December 7, 2007

-An office worker inadvertently becomes a hero after he saves a woman's life.
+Plot: An office worker inadvertently becomes a hero after he saves a woman's life.

 My thoughts: This movie is a complete mind-fuck.
 You'll guess the twists, and then end up wrong.
 The movie exceeded my expectations in every way and Elisha Cuthbert delivers an Oscar-worthy role in this movie.